 How To Store Cooked Tapioca Pearls?

-Cooked tapioca pearls can be stored at room temperature for 4 hours or place in a simple sugary syrup and store in the fridge for 72 hours.
+Cooked tapioca pearls can be stored at room temperature for 4 hours or placed in a simple sugary syrup and stored in the fridge for 72 hours.
 For longer-term storage, freeze them in freezer bags for up to 6 months.

 Keeping the boba balls immersed in a simple sugary syrup until they are ready to eat is a common trick that most Bubble Tea shops use.
 This ensures that they have nice, chewy pearls all day.